nadoo/conflag/README.md

 # conflag
-conflag is a config file and command line parser based on Go's standard flag package.
+conflag is a drop-in replacement for Go's standard flag package.

 ## Usage